Alive-Peterson/myprojects/data_analytics/customer_churn_analysis/README.md

-# Customer Churn Analysis & Dashboard
+# Customer Churn Prediction & Retention Strategy using Machine Learning

 This project analyzes **customer churn behavior in a telecom company** using Python for data analysis and **Power BI for interactive dashboards**.
 The objective is to understand **why customers leave**, identify **high-risk segments**, and provide insights that can help businesses **reduce churn and improve retention**.